bryanfisk/Project-2/README.md

 Part 2.
 Write a function that takes in an array of Word structures and the size of the array and converts each english field to the corresponding piglatin field.

 void convertToPigLatin(Word [] wordArr, int size);
-To do this conversion, if a word starts with a consonant, the piglatin conversion of the word involves moving the first letter of the word to the end of the string and then adding “ay” to the end.
+To do this conversion, if a word starts with a consonant, the piglatin conversion of the word involves moving the first letter of the word to the end of the string and then adding â€œayâ€ to the end.

 pig -> igpay